 Welding cannot always be done in the most desirable position.

-Welding is often done on structures in the position in which they are found and in the position in which the part will be used.
+Welding is often done on structures in the position in which they are found and in the position the part will be used.

 Often that may be on the ceiling, in the corner, or on the floor.

 Techniques have been developed to allow welding in any position.
 Some welding processes have all-position capabilities, while others may be used in only one or two positions.

 All welding can be classified according to the position of the workpiece or the position of the welded joint on the plates or sections being welded.

 The American Welding Society has defined the four basic welding positions as shown below.

 - Flat position

 - Verticle position